wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

 **Scenario**

-Currently **Tofugear Omnitech** solution will collect both end customer analytic and transactional information from mobiles (Android, iOS) and web (client side JS) clients thru an API gateway built using Ruby on Rails then store into PostgreSQL.
+Currently **Tofugear Omnitech** solution will collect both end customer analytics and transactional information from mobiles (Android, iOS) and web (client side JS) clients thru an API gateway built using Ruby on Rails then store into PostgreSQL.
 Another Ruby worker will pull these data from PostgreSQL to process regularly and load to Azure Machine